THE HAIR CYCLE

 Each phase has its own timeline, which can be affected by age, nutrition, and overall health.
 Therefore, a healthy lifestyle, limiting stress, proper diet, and gentle hair care can help promote healthy hair growth for a long time.

-If you believe that you’re losing your hair at a faster rate than you’re used to, book a free consultation at Nar London.
+If you believe that you’re losing your hair at a faster rate than you’re used to, book a consultation (£50 that can be redeemed against the treatment) at Nar London.
 An underlying condition that is disrupting the cycle of hair growth may be to blame, and treating it promptly may help slow hair loss and preserve the healthy hair you have left.
-Moreover, it is also possible to stimulate the growth of dormant hair follicles with non-invasive hair loss treatments.
+Moreover, it is also possible to stimulate the growth of dormant hair follicles with non-invasive hair loss treatments such as PRP, PRF, and Mesotherapy for hair.

 1. Anagen: Growing phase